-Kibbles ‘n Bits receives the Advisor’s lowest rating of 1 star.
+Kibbles ‘n Bits Dog Food gets the Advisor’s lowest rating of 1 star.

 The following is a list of recipes available at the time of this review.